makerdao/governance-manual/module-index/module-lerp.md

 ## Considerations

-When `lerp` is used to determine allocation of protocol earnings, such as setting the surplus buffer, Governance should ensure that the desired rate of increase is not larger than the expected protocol earnings.
+When `lerp` is used to determine allocation of protocol earnings, such as setting the System Surplus Buffer, Governance should ensure that the desired rate of increase is not larger than the expected protocol earnings.
 If the desired rate is too high, the `lerp` has no effect.